Lung cancer screening: National Comprehensive Cancer Network (NCCN)

+European Commission

 In 2022, the European Commission's Scientific Advice Mechanism concluded that "there is a strong scientific basis for introducing lung screening for current and ex-smokers using the latest technologies, such as low-dose CT scanning".

-Risks of screening
+Risks

 Low-dose CT screening has been associated with falsely positive test results which may result in unneeded treatment.
 In a series of studies assessing the frequence of false positive rates, results reported that rates ranged from 8-49%.
 The false-positive rate declined when more screening rounds were performed.
-Other concerns include radiation exposure, the cost of testing alone, and the cost if follow up of tests and screenings.
-False reassurance from false negative findings, over-diagnosis, short term anxiety/distress, and increased rate of incidental findings are other risks.
-The currently used low dose CT scan results in a radiation exposure of about 2 millisieverts (equal to roughly 20 two view chest x-rays).
+Other concerns include radiation exposure, the cost of testing alone, and the cost of follow-up tests and imaging.
+False reassurance from false negative findings, over-diagnosis, short term anxiety or distress, and increased rate of incidental findings are other risks.
+The currently used low dose CT scan results in a radiation exposure of about 2 millisieverts (equal to roughly 20 two-view chest x-rays).
 It has been estimated that radiation exposure from repeated screening studies could induce cancer formation in a small percentage of screened subjects, so this risk should be mitigated by a (relatively) high prevalence of lung cancer in the population being screened.

 Attendance

-Deprivation can reduce the numbers of people attending lung cancer screening.
+Poverty can reduce the numbers of people attending lung cancer screening.
 A UK study showed that making the screening easily accessible increased take-up.
 Providing mobile screening units parked in supermarket car parks, for example, in the poorer areas of Manchester was an acceptable way of offering lung checks to high-risk groups such as smokers.
 A simple test measured obstruction to the flow of air in and out of the lungs.
 A third of the tests showed airflow obstruction, a sign of chronic obstructive pulmonary disease which is a risk factor for lung cancer and other health conditions.

+Stigma associated with lung cancer and smoking can also act as a major barrier to screening.
+Individuals who currently smoke or have a history of smoking often experience judgment or blame surrounding their perceived responsibility for developing the disease.
+This perceived stigma can greatly reduce likelihood to participate in screening programs, especially among populations facing socioeconomic disadvantages.